 Drivers, want to share your success stories, how rideshare driving has helped you find your plan B or what you’d share to new drivers just getting started?
 Reach out to us here and we’ll be in touch!

-Nathan had been working with a company called Carvertise and one of the yellow vests at SFO had written up a citation for advertising on airport property.
+Nate had been working with a company called Carvertise and one of the yellow vests at SFO had written up a citation for advertising on airport property.
 At the time, no one knew whether you could or could not advertise.

 We have all seen taxis with advertisements and rideshare cars with Firefly advertisements streaming from the roof.
 In the end, Lyft said they would look into it and there would be no fine levied.
-You can read the full story of fines levied by airports here but as you might be able to tell, Nathan is a hustler!
+You can read the full story of fines levied by airports here but as you might be able to tell, Nate is a hustler!

 Life After Rideshare: Planning His Plan B

-Nathan knew he wouldn’t do rideshare forever, and when he reached out to me, he told me he was already implementing his Plan B. His plan was to become a notary public, driving for rideshare while building his business and earning extra money in the meantime.
+Nate knew he wouldn’t do rideshare forever, and when he reached out to me, he told me he was already implementing his Plan B. His plan was to become a notary public, driving for rideshare while building his business and earning extra money in the meantime.